valgaze/df-cheatcodes/docs/shortcutCheat.md

 // 2) Activate AoG cheats (this can make iterating on advanced functionality faster/easier, but not strictly necessary) app.use(convCheat());

-// 3) Activate shortcutCheat (an intent handler is registered uner the hood)
+// 3) Activate shortcutCheat (an intent handler is registered under the hood)
 // All you need to worry about is the shortcutMap app.use(shortcutCheat(rootConfig));
 ```